tscar43/tscar43.github.io/docs/How-to-prompt-effectively-and-ethically.md

 Here's a good example of a specific prompt:

+!!! example

-><span style = "color:#3F3F46">I'm interested in learning more about jazz history.
+    I'm interested in learning more about jazz history.
 Can you give me examples of jazz artists that influenced the spread of the Harlem Renaissance in 1920's Harlem, New York?</span>

 This prompt is a good example of how good prompt writing can help you as a student in your studies.
 It gives a specific time period, location, and topic.